darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/mask-manager.md

 : Invert the polarity of the selected shape.

 mode
 : Choose how this shape will be combined with the preceding mask by selecting one of the five set operators defined below.
+The currently-selected mode is highlighted with a check mark.

 move up/down
 : Move the shape up or down the list.